-Dennis Patrick Murphy, MSCJ is an international author whose novels are based on real life experiences in true crime.
-From the mundane life of a cop to the front-page exploits of being a detective, Murphy covers the ground of rarely observed behind the scene drama and intrigue into the everyday aspects of what men and women do to walk The Thin Blue Line.
-Murphy draws from over thirty years of local, state, and federal experiences of being On The Job to bring a fictionalized version of actual crimes that will entertain, shock, and give a certain humility, to the everyday hero's that protect and serve on American streets.
+Dennis Patrick Murphy, MSCJ is an international author and member of Mystery Writers of America (MWA) whose novels are based on real life experiences in true crime.
+From the mundane life of a cop to the front-page exploits of being a detective, Murphy covers the ground of rarely observed behind the scene drama and intrigue into the everyday aspect of what men and women do to walk The Thin Blue Line.
+Murphy draws from over thirty years of local, state, and federal experience of being On The Job to bring a fictionalized version of actual crimes that will entertain, shock, and give a certain humility, to the everyday hero's that protect and serve on American streets.

 Dennis Murphy's New Book